grantiguess/redstringuireact/GIT_NATIVE_PROTOCOL.md

 4. **Start Building**: Create concepts, link them together, and share with others
 5. **Join the Federation**: Subscribe to other semantic spaces and contribute to collective intelligence

-The future of knowledge is distributed, real-time, and censorship-resistant.
-Welcome to the Git-Native Semantic Web.
+The system provides distributed, real-time knowledge management through the Git-Native Semantic Web protocol.